symfony/symfony-docs/book/page_creation.rst

 This class must implement two methods that define everything that Symfony needs to know about your application.
-You don't even need to worry about these methods when starting - Symfony fills them in for you with sensible defaults.
+You don't even need to worry about these methods when starting - Symfony2 fills them in for you with sensible defaults.

 * ``registerBundles()``: Returns an array of all bundles needed to run the